When it comes to the environment, the process is pretty simple with just two steps, i.e. create and consume.

 This brings us to the flip side of this debate that is creating something.
 Creation or rather the excess of creation meaning the rising population is definitely a big reason for our environmental problems.

-According to the above-mentioned book, around the world, about 90 million people are added each year, with a high number coming from the Third World countries.
+According to the above-mentioned book, around the world, about 90 million people are added each year, with a high number coming from third world countries.

 This way the U.S. is neglecting the South areas which are ideal for creating sugar but are not being used to export sugar.